-There is a number of exceptional cases mainly involving suppliers or customers established outside the EU, where the place of supply is the place where the service is used or enjoyed.
+There are a number of exceptional cases mainly involving suppliers or customers established outside the EU, where the place of supply is the place where the service is used or enjoyed.

 The place of supply of passenger transportation is the place where the transportation takes place.
 Only the distance covered in Germany is subject to German VAT.
 The same applies to the transportation of goods for B2C purposes, which is not an "intra-Community transportation of goods”.
 For B2C purposes, the place of supply for tax purposes of the latter is the place of departure.